danahaaq/astute_App/README.md

 ## Solution Concept

-### Making dyslexic life easier by providing them with the support they need while reading to understand the text.
+### Making Dyslexic life easier by providing them with the support they need while reading to understand the text.

 ## Technologies & Tools